Shokuninja/road-rage/README.md

 ## Credits

-- Game developed by [Your Name]
+- Game developed by Isamar, Tom and Lohan
-- Background images from [source]
+- Background images from canva.com designed by unknown
-- Car images from [source]
+- Car images from canva.com designed by Isamar
-- Sound effects from [source]
+- Sound effects from apple music

 Enjoy playing Road Rage!
-If you encounter any issues or have suggestions for improvement, feel free to [open an issue](https://github.com/your-username/road-rage-game/issues).
+If you encounter any issues or have suggestions for improvement.
 Have fun! 🚗💨